bspk/oauth.xyz-spec/draft-richer-transactional-authz.md

 This document defines a mechanism for delegating authorization to a piece of software, and conveying that delegation to the software.
 This delegation can include access to a set of APIs as well as information passed directly to the software.

 This document has been prepared by the GNAP working group design team of Kathleen Moriarty, Fabien Imbault, Dick Hardt, Mike Jones, and Justin Richer.
-This document is input into the GNAP working group and includes many notes on areas of discussion and decision that need to be made by the GNAP working group.
-Many of the features in this proposed protocol can be accomplished in a number of alternative ways, and where possible, the editor has included notes and discussion from the design team regarding the options as understood.
-The design team believes that this document represents a reasonable starting point for the working group and submits all content to the working group for consensus building.
+This document is intended as a starting point for the working group and includes decision points for discussion and agreement.
+Many of the features in this proposed protocol can be accomplished in a number of ways.
+Where possible, the editor has included notes and discussion from the design team regarding the options as understood.

 {::boilerplate bcp14}